-— My grandmother worked her whole life as an accountant.
-She did her calculations on an abacus as (…) Then, well, like…well, it got used a lot in out housekeeping affairs, we weren't so well off, and every kopeck got counted.
-Gran sometimes had recourse to use it to work out the family budget.
-So, it wasn't just lying idly.
-But until recently it had been in the attic somewhere, lying with a load of old junk that we didn't need.
-We tried to dig it out a few times as it seemed like a shame for it to go to waste as granny had become so intimately attached to it, having worked with it for so long.
-We thought it'd be good to dig it out, and maybe we could find some use to put it to.
-Then, eventually, it's time came.
-To begin with, granddad read an article in the magazine "Health," about the benefits of massage.
-Both he and granny suffer from radiculitis, or something like that, I mean their joints seize up and stuff like that.
-But we don't have enough money for things made by some company.
-But then granddad had a brainwave.
-He crawled into the attic, got out that abacus, and started to think of how he could make a massager from it.
-He went to the shops, had a look around, checked everything out, came back and got down to work.
-And so he made this thing, it looks like a real massager and, strictly speaking, it isn't really any different from one you could buy in a shop.
-So both of them started to massage their backs and their spines started to straighten out.
-So you could say that this thing was reborn again.
-So, like, our abacus is still put to some use.
+— My grandmother worked her whole life as an accountant. (...)
+But later… (...)
+Well, no, of course we used it (her abacus –tr.) a lot for our household expenses.
+We weren't so well off, and we counted every kopeck.
+Granny would sometimes even calculate out the the family budget.
+So, it wasn't just lying around idly.
+But until recently it had settled down in the attic somewhere, with a load of old junk that we didn't need.
+We tried to toss it out a few times, but it seemed like a shame, since granny was so intimately attached to it, having worked with it for so many years.
+Let it sit there, and maybe someone will think of some use for it later.
+Then, eventually, its time came… First, granddad read an article in the magazine Health about the benefits of massage.
+Both he and granny suffer from radiculitis, or something, I'm not sure.
+Maybe it's their joints, or gout, or something like that.
+And we don't have enough money for fancy things made by some company….
+But then granddad had a idea.
+He crawled into the attic, got out that abacus, and thought that he might make a massager out of it.
+So he went to the shops, had a look around, checked everything out, made some measurements, came back, and got down to work.
+And so he ended up with this thing.
+It looks like a real massager and, strictly speaking, it isn't really any different from one you could buy in a shop.
+It does the same thing.
+So both of them started to massage their backs with it and their spines started to straighten out.
+So you could say that this thing has had a third rebirth.
+So our abacus can still be put to some use.